 - VII.
 Based upon our criteria and assessment of the peer-reviewed literature, autologous islet cell transplantation has been medically proven to be effective and, therefore, is considered medically appropriate as an adjunct to a total or near-total pancreatectomy in patients with chronic pancreatitis. - VIII.
-Based upon our criteria and assessment of the peer-reviewed literature, allogeneic islet cell transplantation has not been medically proven to be effective and, therefore, is considered investigational for the treatment of type 1 diabetes.
+Based upon our criteria and assessment of the peer-reviewed literature, allogeneic islet cell transplantation of FDA approved cellular therapy product i.e., donislecel-jujn, (Lantidra) has not been medically proven to be effective and, therefore, is considered investigational for the treatment of type 1 diabetes.